Day one fresh off the trailer

 Drained, swapped filters and refilled TH350 replaced the chrome leaking trans pan. put all new gaskets and o-rings in every orifice in the transmission.

 Drove it about 100 miles taking it to John Freeman Alignment and to Rockdale Body Shop for an assessment of the frame and body panels

 I started cleaning the engine compartment to get rid of years of stickers cheap spray-paint sprayed over grease, oil and dirt.

 Pressure washing, scrubbing, chipping and scraping and finally days on end with a 1/4" die grinder with dozens of scrubby wheels and sanding disks produced this.

-Eventually getting the front sheet metal off and working the rest of the frame horns and body down to clean steel.
+Finally getting the front sheet metal off and working the rest of the frame horns and body down to clean steel.

 Eventually I sold the Engine, Trans and Rear end to a fellow from Detroit looking for a running drive train he could just put in.

-Moving on to cleaning up the Car.
+Moving on to cleaning and evaluating the Car.